itsalb3rt/agile-visitors-api/README.md

 # Agile Visitors API

-API for application that registers visiting employees.
+API for the application that registers visiting employees.

 # Table of content